Closer Watch 2014 NEW

-Who's closing, who's next in line, and who's a future sleeper?
-Our new expanded Closer Watch shows the up-to-date state of every bullpen in MLB and how it's been performing lately, all in a single glance.
+Our new super-powered Closer Watch shows the up-to-date state of every bullpen in MLB and how it's been performing lately.

 If you want even more up-to-date info on shifting closer situations, you can also follow @scoutingbook on Twitter.